openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

-The JVM type system includes primitive types (`int`, `long`, etc.), classes (heterogeneous aggregates with identity), and arrays (homogeneous aggregates with identity.)
+The JVM type system includes primitive types (`int`, `long`, etc.), classes (heterogeneous aggregates with identity), and arrays (homogeneous aggregates with identity).
 This set of building blocks is flexible -- you can model any data structure you need to.
-Data that does not fit neatly into the available primitive types (such as complex numbers, 3D points, tuples, decimal values, strings, etc), can be easily modeled with objects.
-However, objects (unless the VM can prove they are sufficiently narrowly scoped and unaliased) are allocated in the heap, require an object header (generally two machine words), and must be referred to via a memory indirection.
+Data that does not fit neatly into the available primitive types (such as complex numbers, 3D points, tuples, decimal values, strings, etc.), can be easily modeled with objects.
+However, objects are allocated in the heap (unless the VM can prove they are sufficiently narrowly scoped and unaliased), require an object header (generally two machine words), and must be referred to via a memory indirection.
 For example, an array of XY point objects has the following memory layout:

 ![Layout of XY points](xy-points.png){ width=100% }